 - Timeline: construction to begin as early as 2024; estimated duration: 3 years

 The first two phases are each planned to be delivered as design-build contracts.
 The type of contract for the final phase will be determined in the future.

 This graphic (pdf 1 mb) shows the project phasing for the Rest of the West.

-The 2015 Legislature authorized $1.64 billion in funding to complete SR 520 improvements from Lake Washington to I-5 – the “Rest of the West.”
+- In the 2015 Connecting Washington transportation legislation, the state Legislature authorized $1.64 billion in funding to complete SR 520 improvements from Lake Washington to I-5 – the “Rest of the West.”
 For more information on SR 520 funding, visit the Budget and Performance page.

 How can I get more information?